andrewdo25/andoDsAI/README.md

 <img align="center" src="wallpaper.jpg" alt="">

- I am a 3nd-year student majoring in Data Science & Artificial Intelligence at Ha Noi University of Science and Technology.
+ I am a 3nd-year student majoring in Data Science & Artificial Intelligence at Ha Noi University of Science and Technology.<br/>
  I already have basic knowledge of Machine Learning algorithms, Deep Learning.
-I had some small projects during my university studies and some self-made personal projects.
+I had some small projects during my university studies and some self-made personal projects.<br/>

- In addition, I also have a basic knowledge of web development with Javascript.
+ In addition, I also have a basic knowledge of web development with Javascript.<br/>
  I love drinking coffee and often go to cafes to study and relax...

 <br/>